grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 ## Write for an international audience

-Grafana Labs uses US English as our standard (for spelling, grammar, punctuation, and more).
+Grafana Labs uses American English for spelling, grammar, and punctuation.
-We write for an international audience with the following guidelines in mind:
+To write for an international audience, keep the following guidelines in mind:

 ### Avoid acronyms